TheLeewis/FruityLink/README.md

 Then simply click "set" and leave the application running in background.
 You're all set and ready to go.

+>[!WARNING]
+>The use of this software may overwrite some of your current mixer configuration on Midas M32.
+This is because to use some channels as controls, some values associated to them (e.g. fader position, pan, mute state, solo state, name, color, icon) need to be changed.
+>
+>Before doing anything make sure to store all your important configurations to a show memory location on the console or to an external show file.
+>
+>I decline all responsibilities for any data loss or damage coming from the wrong usage of this software or from having ignored this warning.

 ## 🧭 Roadmap

 - [x] Core fader/panpot controls via OSC